sbow/OperationSquirrel/Setting-up-the-workflow.md

         - This will help you just get the thing up in the air so you can see it move.
 Very basic but it's the              "hello world" of ArduPilot SITL.

 ## How to use our code to communicate with SITL
+1. If you've made it this far let me know and I'll update this part of the instructions.
-1. I have a couple of examples that will arm the drone, make it take off, and then land.
+2. I have a couple of examples that will arm the drone, make it take off, and then land.
     - https://github.com/sbow/OperationSquirrel/tree/cams-branch/scratch_code
         - The **mavlink2_example** folder contains code that will build and run on the Nvidia Jetson-Nano and has           instructions on how to use it.
         - The **sitl_example_TCP_WSL2** example should just compile on WSL2 and then you can just run it.
-I need to update those instructions so you can try it yourself, just start SITL and then build and run the code .
-Or ask me since I need to update the instructions.